 - Trout stamps and fishing licenses expire on March 31 each year.

-- Stamps are necessary for inland waters but not for Lake Michigan.
+- The stamp applies to inland waters only, not Lake Michigan.

 Trout Fishing Regulations in Illinois